Aldin-SXR/connect-4-example/README.md

 ## Running the project

-To run the project, follow these steps:
+To run the project, you will first need to install Scala.
+You can find detailed instructions [on this link](https://www.scala-lang.org/download/).

+After installing Scala, follow these steps to run the game:
 ```
 git clone https://github.com/Aldin-SXR/connect-4-example.git
 cd connect-4-example